arsenij-ust/GD2Viz/inst/extdata/documentation/custom_data_description.md

 The next section allows you to compare the RAS values of two groups.
 A log2-fold change graph of the Glycosphingolipid metabolism is generated. as well as a detailed comparison of reactions of the ganglioside metabolism pathway.

-The last section is similar to the "TCGA subgroups" tab and allows you to perform a differential gene expression analysis based on the predicted GD2-score stratification.
+The last section is similar to the "TCGA Cancer Types" tab and allows you to perform a differential gene expression analysis based on the predicted GD2-score stratification.